On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Random mollifier

 This suggests the following random model for $\lambda_f(m)$.
 Let $\{g_p^\sharp\}_p$ be a sequence of independent random variables with values in $G^\sharp$ that are distributed according to the Sato--Tate measure.
-Then we define $X(1)=1$ and
+Then we define the random variable $X$ by setting $X(1)=1$ and

 for $m=p_1^{\alpha_1}\cdots p_\ell^{\alpha_\ell}$.

 We note that

 and $\mathbb E(X(m))=1_{m=1}$.
 By linearity of the expectation these give